 Environment Reporter, published by the Bureau of National Affairs (BNA) (also available on LexisNexis/Westlaw), includes primary and secondary material covering federal environmental laws, regulations, all significant federal and state court cases relevant to environmental law, policies, executive orders, current developments and, prior to July 1994, state environmental laws.
-The Federal Laws section contains the full text of important federal environmental statutes.
-The incorporation of amendments brings the statutes up to date.

 B. Secondary Sources

 The Law Library has a number of materials to aid your understanding of environmental law.

 Hazelton, Penny A., ed., Specialized Legal Research, 2d ed.
 (Ref Desk KF240 .S642).
 This annually-updated volume contains a chapter called "Environmental Law and Land Use Planning."

 Findley, Roger W. & Farber Daniel A., Environmental Law in a Nutshell, 9th ed.
 (Reserve KF3775.Z9 F56 2014).
 Addresses major topics in environmental law such as judicial review, federalism, toxic substances, pollution control, risk management and preservation.